Public Health (BASc)

 You'll need to meet certain deadlines when submitting your application online and may be required to submit supporting documents.

-An engaging curriculum will challenge you to develop a strong foundation in public health and safety.
+An engaging curriculum will challenge you to develop a strong foundation in public health.
 You'll enhance your understanding of:

 - Food hygiene